 This is absolutely my favorite recipe for a shortcake – these Best Shortcakes – Cream Scones.
 Even tho there’s very little cream involved, but there is a little and preferably whole milk!
 And while you might look at these and think “drop biscuit” and possibly identify these with a Bisquick thing (believe me, nothing could be further from the truth) these are really so much more, and you’ll “get it” at the first bit.
 At our house, we hope for leftovers after I make my Three Berry Shortcakes so we can gobble up one or two for breakfast.

-When I serve this to most people, they don’t expect it to be so fantastic and it’s fun to watch their eyes light up with surprise and pleasure at the first taste.
-And when that taste is accompanied by sound effects…and isn’t that what keeps us cooks going?
-A thousand criticisms are erased by one single moan.
+When I serve this to most people, at first glance, I can tell the don’t expect the utter fantastic fantabulousness of these shortcakes.
+Ad I can tell because they’re always so casual as they get ready to take a bite and then their eyes literally light up with surprise at first taste.
+And when that taste is accompanied by sound effects (more than once I’ve gotten a little moan) isn’t that what keeps us cooks going?
+A thousand criticisms can be wiped away but one small guttural response!

-Please see Three Berry Shortcakes for our favorite way to serve these during any summer Holiday – it’s the perfect Red, White and Blue dessert.
-The shortcakes are also wonderful eaten as scones, either baked with a fruit like a blueberry or a dried fruit like raisins or currants.
+Please see the Three Berry Shortcakes for our favorite way to serve these during any summer Holiday – it’s the perfect Red, White and Blue dessert.
+The shortcakes are also wonderful eaten as scones, either baked with a small fruit like blueberry for instance or baked with dried fruit like raisins or currants.

 - 3 ¼ cups of flour